-The Johnston County Heritage Center is pleased to offer an online index to slave names registered in Johnston County.
-This is a genealogical database and one of the first of its kind in the nation.
+The Johnston County Heritage Center is pleased to offer two online databases of slave names registered in Johnston County.
+These are genealogical databases and are the first of their kind in the nation.

 Resources used to compile this index are listed below.
 For more information about this database, or to obtain a copy of an original record, or for more information about other resources available at the Heritage Center, please contact us directly at email@example.com.
 Thank you for your interest in Johnston County and our African-American history and heritage.